Oil and Gas

 Welders play a crucial part in maintaining and constructing the structural integrity of rigs, pipelines, and offshore installations.
 Orion connects certified welders with projects worldwide, supporting fabrication, repair, and maintenance work that keeps energy operations safe and efficient.

-Benefits of working on an oil rig
+Benefits of working on a Rig

 -